 It’s been 17 years since the SARS (Severe Acute Respiratory Syndrome) epidemic captured the world’s attention.
-The disease was caused by a coronavirus that originated from China in late 2002, and shares a few key similarities to today’s coronavirus outbreak, which is caused by COVID-19.
+A coronavirus that originated from China caused the outbreak in November 2002.
+It shares a few key similarities to today’s coronavirus outbreak, COVID-19.

 What caused the SARS epidemic in 2003?
 How did the virus spread globally and infect thousands in less than a year?
 Due to its similarity with COVID-19, many people believe that learnings from the SARS outbreak would help the world deal better with the modern-day pandemic.